ModelEarth/community/projects/README.md

 -->
 1. [Set-up Flask server](/localsite/info/data/datacommons/) using DataCommon.org website repo sample.
 Deploy to Google hosting.

-1. Document setting up a public website using the Machine Learning Websocket in the first project sample below.
+1. Document setting up a public website using the Machine Learning Websocket in the [impact map](/io/impact/)  project sample.

 1. Create cool map output with code from our existing Machine Learning projects:
 - [Impact map (Machine Learning Websocket)](/io/impact/) - We'd love to get this running on Google Cloud, Heroku or AWS.
 Or convert to a fully static site.